-Poudre Valley REA is committed to helping our members find affordable, reliable and safe energy options.
-Here are some tips to help you evaluate the risks and benefits of rooftop solar and finding a solution that is right for you.
+Poudre Valley REA is committed to helping our members find affordable, reliable, and safe energy options.
+Here are some answers to frequently asked questions we receive to help you evaluate the risks and benefits of rooftop solar and help you find an energy solution that is right for you.

-• state and local incentives for solar development
+- If there are any state & local incentives for solar development;

 Q: Is my house suitable for a rooftop solar array?

 - If your roof is shaded;

 - If there are other energy efficiency methods available;